Statistics, Causality and Bell's Theorem: Bell's Theorem

-Three of the correlations are equal to $-\cos(3\pi/4)= -(-1/\sqrt 2)=1/\sqrt 2$ and the fourth is equal to $-\cos(\pi/4)=-1/\sqrt 2$.
-Thus we would expect to see, up to statistical variation, cf.\ (6).
-By Tsirelson's inequality (\hyperref[tsirelson80]{Cirel'son, 1980}), this is actually the largest absolute deviation from the CHSH inequality which is allowed by quantum mechanics.
+cf. (\ref{eq6}).
+By Tsirelson's inequality (\cite{tsirelson80}), this is actually the largest absolute deviation from the CHSH inequality which is allowed by quantum mechanics.

 Many experiments have been performed confirming these predictions.
-Two particularly notable ones are those of \hyperref[aspectetal82]{Aspect et al.\ (1982)} in Orsay, Paris, and of \hyperref[weihsetal98]{Weihs et al.\ (1998)} in Innsbruck (later I will discuss two of the most recent).
+Two particularly notable ones are those of \citet{aspectetal82} in Orsay, Paris, and of \citet{weihsetal98} in Innsbruck (later I will discuss two of the most recent).

 In these experiments, the choices of which direction to measure were not literally made with coin tosses, but by rather more practical physical systems.
-In Alain Aspect's Orsay and Gregor Weihs' Innsbruck experiments the separation between the locations of Alice and Bob was large; the time it took from initiating the choice of random direction to measure to completion of the measurement was small: so small, that Alice's measurement is complete before a signal traveling at the speed of light could possibly transmit Bob's choice to Alice's location.
+In Alain Aspect's Orsay and Gregor Weihs' Innsbruck experiments, the separation between the locations of Alice and Bob was large; the time it took from initiating the choice of random direction to measure to completion of the measurement was small: so small, that Alice's measurement is complete before a signal traveling at the speed of light could possibly transmit Bob's choice to Alice's location.
 However, note that this depends on what one considers to be the time each randomisation starts happening.
 Weihs' experiment improves on Aspect's in this respect.